-Writing a research paper is a significant but dreaded part of the academics.
-But while many students consider it as an arduous task, the writing process can actually be a rewarding experience, especially when done correctly.
-A research paper has a number of essential elements, each requiring knowledge-gathering, understanding of the subject, and effort to formulate.
-In this article, however, we will only focus on the conclusion and how to create one that leaves an impact on the readers.
+Writing a research paper is both deemed an essential and dreaded part of academics.
+The writing process can actually be a fruitful experience, although many students see it as a daunting task.
+A research paper has lots of pivotal facets, each calling for knowledge-gathering, understanding the subject, and effort to put the pieces together.
+However, in this article, we will only pay attention to the conclusion and how to construct one that leaves a lasting impact on the readers.

 Unlike what others may have come to believe, the conclusion is not a mere summarization of an article, an essay, or a research paper.
 Simply put, the conclusion goes beyond restating the introduction and body of your research.
 In this article, we walk you through the process of formulating an effective research paper conclusion by understanding its purpose, the strategies you can use, and what you should avoid doing when writing the concluding section of your research paper.